WilcyWilson/Linux-Tips/README.md

 ## Click on the links below to learn about specific topic in detail:<br>
-[SSH](https://github.com/WilcyWilson/Linux-Study/blob/main/SSH/README.md) - Protocol that basically allows to access Linux PC from Windows PC remotely through Terminal.
+[SSH](https://github.com/WilcyWilson/Linux-Study/blob/main/SSH/README.md) - Network Protocol for remote command line and login.